deloachtech/zepher-symfony/README.md

 Usage
 -----

-* This bundle implements many of the procedures defined in the [online documentation](https://zepher.io/docs).
-See the `config/packages/zepher.yaml` for settings that are specific to this installation.
+This bundle will automatically implement many of the procedures defined in the [Zepher docs](https://zepher.io/docs).

+You only have `two` acccount related events to implement the access control features:

-* When your app creates a new account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountCreatedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to create an access record for it.
+1. When your app creates a new account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountCreatedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to create an access record for it.
-* When your app deletes an account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountDeletedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to delete the associated access records.
+2. When your app deletes an account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountDeletedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to delete the associated access records.

-* The `DeLoachTech\ZepherBundle\Security\AccessControl` class extends Zepher and uses `DeLoachTech\ZepherBundle\Security\AccessControlVoter` for enforcement via the Symfony is_granted() method.
+The `DeLoachTech\ZepherBundle\Security\AccessControl` class extends Zepher and uses `DeLoachTech\ZepherBundle\Security\AccessControlVoter` for enforcement via the Symfony is_granted() method.
 You won't have to do anything to use the access control features.
 When you need it, simply inject the AccessControl class into your controller or service.